jmcolella/job_queue_project/README.md

     }
     ```

 6. Assign jobs to a machine.
 This requires that you pass a job_ids parameter in the body that contains a JSON-encoded array of job ids to assign.
 It returns the number of jobs that were placed in the queue and added to the running list.
+The jobs will be executed strictly in the order that they are passed.

     ```
     POST http://job-queue-dev.elasticbeanstalk.com/games/{game_id}/machines/{machine_id}/job_assignments